lemon57/cloud-function-http-trigger-php/README.md

 ```
 gcloud functions logs read --execution-id=<EXECUTION_ID> --region=<REGION_NAME>
 ```
-Take `EXECUTION_ID` from the output after executing the commands: `gcloud functions call`.
+Take `EXECUTION_ID` from the output after executing the command: `gcloud functions call`.

 10. Check slack channel `test-webshop-cf`

 Play with other different parameters for `gcloud` command or chack the same functionality in GCC UI.